starofrainnight/ipgetter2/README.rst

 Utility to fetch your external IP address.

+This module is designed to fetch your external IP address from the internet.

+It is used mostly when behind a NAT.

+It picks your IP randomly from a server list to minimize request overhead on a single server

-This library is try to act as a replacement of the **ipgetter** library, because that library has disappeared on pypi.org and github.
+NOTICE: This library is try to act as a replacement of the **ipgetter** library, because that library has disappeared on pypi.org and github.

 * License: Apache-2.0
 * Documentation: https://ipgetter2.readthedocs.io.